-Suzy: What are the main health/nutrition issues you see in women age 50+?
+(Suzy) What are the main health/nutrition issues you see in women age 50+?

 How do you suggest women deal with that seemingly inevitable weight gain that comes with middle age?

 It’s amazing that almost every health issue can be summed up by eating more fruits and vegetables and less processed food.
-This solves the weight problems as well as helps build a strong immune system, balance hormones, give more energy and help heal any bowel issues.
+This solves weight problems and helps build a strong immune system, balance hormones, give more energy and help heal any bowel issues.
 Women also need to exercise regularly.
 I really mean this—we say it all the time, but we need to consider 4-5 times a week for an hour.
 Mark it on your calendar FIRST before everything else pushes it out of the way.